-The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each Statement of Financial Position date.
+The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each Balance Sheet date.
 Asset classes carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.